pisinger/pisinger.github.io/_posts/2025-08-01-konnectivity-evolution-from-tunnels-to-vnet-integration.md

 kubectl gadget deploy
 kubectl gadget version
-kubectl gadget run trace_tcp:latest -n kube-system -p konnectivity-agent-xxxxxx --connect-only
+kubectl gadget run trace_tcp:latest -n kube-system -p konnectivity-agent-xxxxxx --connect-only kubectl gadget run trace_tcp:latest -n gatekeeper-system -p gatekeeper-controller-xxxxxx --accept-only
 ```

-> 💡Alternatively you could also `nsenter` into the Konnectivity Agent namespace and use `tcpdump` to capture traffic sent to the node, and to the webhooks.
+> 💡Alternatively you could also `nsenter` into the Konnectivity Agent namespace and use `tcpdump` to capture traffic sent to the node, as well to the webhooks.
 {: .prompt-info}

 ## 🛡️ Security Benefits